Jeep Death Wobble

 Is it safe to drive with Jeep death wobble?

-Death wobble is a loss-of-control event — if it has happened, minimize highway driving until the front end is inspected.
+Death wobble is a loss-of-control event.
+If it has happened, minimize highway driving until the front end is inspected.

 Common causes